-The Company's Infrastructure segment is principally composed of its terminals at Hardisty and Edmonton, and other crude infrastructure assets including rail loading and unloading facilities, gathering pipelines and a crude oil processing facility.
+The Company's Infrastructure segment is principally composed of its terminals at Hardisty and Edmonton, and other crude oil infrastructure assets including rail loading and unloading facilities, gathering pipelines and a crude oil processing facility.

-The Hardisty Terminal and the Edmonton Terminal are the principal hubs for aggregating and exporting oil and refined products out of the WCSB, particularly the oil sands.
-The Hardisty Terminal comprises approximately 12 million barrels of storage, with an additional 1.5 million barrels of storage currently sanctioned and/or under construction.
-The Hardisty Terminal averaged approximately 1.0 million barrels per day of throughput in 2019.
-The Company also has a network of approximately 500 kilometers of crude oil pipelines surrounding the Hardisty Terminal with a combined throughput capacity of approximately 90,000 barrels per day.
-The Hardisty Terminal, as well as the Hardisty DRU, have exclusive access to the Hardisty Unit Train Facility (and connection thereto), which has the ability to load over three unit trains per day.
-The Edmonton Terminal comprises approximately 1.7 million barrels of storage and also has manifest rail loading capabilities.
-The Edmonton Terminal averaged approximately 130,000 barrels per day of throughput in 2019.
+The Hardisty Terminal and the Edmonton Terminal are the principal hubs for aggregating and exporting crude oil and refined products out of the WCSB, particularly the oil sands.
+The Hardisty Terminal comprises approximately 13.5 million barrels of storage, of which 1.5 million barrels was placed in service near the end of 2020.
+The Hardisty Terminal averaged approximately 950,000 barrels per day of throughput in 2020.
+The Company also has a network of approximately 500 kilometers of crude oil pipelines surrounding the Hardisty Terminal with a combined nameplate throughput capacity of approximately 90,000 barrels per day.
+The Hardisty Terminal, as well as the Hardisty DRU, have exclusive access to the Hardisty Unit Train Facility (and connection thereto), which has the ability to load approximately three and a half unit trains per day.
+The Edmonton Terminal comprises approximately 1.7 million barrels of storage and also has manifest rail loading/offloading capabilities.
+The Edmonton Terminal averaged approximately 135,000 barrels per day of throughput in 2020.
 Both terminals are well connected to major pipelines within their respective areas.

-The Company has developed a gathering footprint around the emerging market hub in Wink, Texas, having placed the Pyote East Pipeline into service in late 2019.
-At the end of 2019, Gibson had approximately 250,000 acres dedicated to its gathering network.
-The Company continues to expand its gathering system and increase its connectivity to third party infrastructure in the area to better position its Wink Terminal to secure agreements with third parties for tankage in the future.
+The Company has developed a terminal and a gathering footprint around the emerging market hub in Wink, Texas, having placed the Pyote East Pipeline into service in late 2019 and placing the Gibson Wink Terminal into service in 2020.
+At the end of 2020, Gibson had approximately 260,000 acres dedicated to its gathering network.
+The Company continues to expand its gathering system and increase its connectivity to third party infrastructure in the area to better position its Gibson Wink Terminal to secure agreements with third parties for tankage in the future.